CMPSC-304-Robotic-Agents-Spring-2024/course_information/README.md

 #### Quizzes

 The quiz will cover all of the material in its associated module and are short 10 question assessments completed during the class session.
-Four quizzes are anticipated throughout the semester.
+Five quizzes are anticipated throughout the semester.
 Unless prior arrangements are made with the instructor, all students will be expected to take the quizzes on the scheduled dates.

 #### Assignment Submission